 Where to Stay

 Madrid has many interesting neighborhoods, our favorites being in the city center.
-Chueca and Malasaña are the trendiest parts of town.
-Very close to each other, they have a lively crowd frequenting its many restaurants, cafés, independent boutiques and nightclubs, amidst some graffiti walls.
+Chueca is vibrant and diverse, welcoming all tribes, from senior citizens to the LGBTQ community.
+Next to Chueca you will find Malasaña, the hippest part of town.
+Very close to each other, they have a lively crowd frequenting its many restaurants, vintage cafés, independent boutiques and nightclubs, amidst some graffiti walls.
 La Latina’s cobblestone streets, charming alleyways and traditional architecture reminisce a bygone era.
 Salamanca is sheer elegance, with a quieter residential feel and upscale restaurants, bars and high-end shops.
-Plaza del Sol, of course, is the epicenter of the city, conveniently close to all other areas, yet it can get somewhat overrun by tourists.
+Plaza Mayor, of course, is the epicenter of the city, conveniently close to all other areas, yet it can get somewhat overrun by tourists.
 Take your pick and enjoy a fabulous stay in marvelous Madrid!